Free Parking in Canary Wharf (2025)

 Free and Paid Parking in Canary Wharf

-Because Canary Wharf is such a newly developed area of London, we couldn’t find any free residential street parking.
-All parking is strictly enforced, and any illegal parking is dealt with almost immediately by parking police.
-Continue reading for paid options, including free overnight and weekend parking.
+Is there free parking in Canary Wharf?
+Unfortunately, because Canary Wharf is such a newly developed area of London, we couldn’t find any free residential street parking during standard business hours.
+All car parking in Canary Wharf is strictly enforced, and any illegal parking is dealt with almost immediately by parking police.
+However, don’t despair – continue reading for paid options, including free parking canary wharf after hours and canary wharf weekend parking opportunities.

-The following lists include the Isle of Dogs to the south and Poplar to the north.
-After 5:30 p.m., before 8:30 a.m., and on weekends, you can park for free at these locations.
-Outside of these hours, pay-and-display parking on the Isle of Dogs and in Poplar is £9.40, with a 4-hour maximum stay in many (but not all) of the bays.
+The following locations offer the best canary wharf free parking opportunities.
+The lists include the Isle of Dogs to the south and Poplar to the north.
+After 5:30 p.m., before 8:30 a.m., and on weekends, you can park for free at these locations – making them perfect for canary wharf parking weekend visits.
+Outside of these hours, pay-and-display parking on the Isle of Dogs and in Poplar costs £9.40, with a 4-hour maximum stay in many (but not all) of the bays.

-Naturally, you’ll want to double-check any parking signs to ensure you’re not breaking any rules.
-If you intend to park for free after 5:30 p.m. or before 8:30 a.m., be mindful of the time to avoid traffic wardens.
+Important: Always double-check any parking signs to ensure you’re not breaking any rules.
+If you intend to park for free parking near canary wharf after 5:30 p.m. or before 8:30 a.m., be mindful of the time to avoid traffic wardens.
+Set multiple alarms to ensure you don’t get caught out by enforcement officers who are particularly vigilant in this high-value area.

 The distances listed below are measured from the Canary Wharf Shopping Centre, which is located in the heart of Canary Wharf.